choadrocker/camerabooth/README.md

 ### Assembly
-Follow the instructions to attach the display to your Raspberry Pi Install Raspberrian to your MicroSD card (2018-06-27-raspbian-stretch-lite was used)
+Follow the instructions to attach the display to your Raspberry Pi

+Install Raspbian to your MicroSD card (2018-06-27-raspbian-stretch-lite was used)

 Boot, run `raspi-config` and enable the camera, ssh, and set w/e else you like (locale, tz, keyboard, etc)